What Is AI-Driven Development?

 /silver Add a login form to the auth page classifies the request, matches it to the feature/UI path as appropriate, and starts the composed workflow without requiring you to know the exact downstream commands.What Should Use /silver

 Use /silver for work requests, feature requests, bug fixes, deployment work, refactors, release prep, and fuzzy tasks where you are not sure which workflow applies.
-Use direct /silver:* or /gsd:* commands when you already know the exact workflow step.
+Use direct /silver:* commands when you already know the exact workflow step.

 For the full routing behavior, direct-command exemptions, and complete routing table, see Routing Logic.